shinobi5/skeletor/README.md

 -   [router-component](https://github.com/mkay581/router-component): very lightweight web component for client-side routing
 -   [beedle](https://github.com/andybelldesign/beedle): tiny library for client-side state management

-### Styles

-Minimal global CSS is provided with tools to watch for changes and concatenate the individual files into a single minified `styles.css`.

-The concatenating happens in order from broad to specific styles based on the folder they're in (in the following order): `settings, global, elements, objects, components, utilities`.

 ## Getting Started

 **Clone the repo and give the project a name**